shamsuddeen0/shamsuddeen/reconn/smb_enum.md

 ### 📚 Mounting Shares on Windows (Post-Exploitation)

-If I have compromised a Windows machine and want to connect to another share on the network:
+If you have compromised a Windows machine and want to connect to another share on the network:

 ```bash
 net use Z: \\192.168.10.10\Backups /USER:domain\user password